mKurrels/testHelpfulOwl/README.md

 3) You should recieve an email from helpfulowl500@gmail.com within seconds.

 4) If you do not recieve an email, could you let me know?
+This is still a work in progress, and any feedback would be great.